MostafAanwar/SW2-Assignment1/README.md

 2. Youtube API
     - This api is used to play the theme song of pokemon in the background(Arabic version).
+    - Sometimes it doesn't play automatically right away when you open the page takes couple of seconds for the first time.

 3. Google Font API
     - This api of course is used to get the font in which all things are written in.

+4. Facebook API
+    - This api is used to share a link of this repository on facebook.

+5. Twitte API
+    - This api is used to tweet a link of this repository on twitter.

 `TaskList:`